wizcamp/wizcamp-realms-demo/session-guides/SESSION-08-instruction.md

 ```

 - **Why It Matters:** React batches state updates for performance, so multiple updates might use stale values
-- **Professional Usage:** "Always use updater functions when new state depends on previous state"
+- **Best Practice:** "Always use updater functions when new state depends on previous state"
 - **Student Application:** "Your scoring system will use this pattern for accurate point calculations"

 ### **Slide 5: Scoring System Architecture 📊**